Organic mulches serve several important functions in gardens and landscape plantings.

 Common inorganic mulches include:

 Inorganic mulches do not contribute to building soil fertility or composition.
-Most will help warm soils quickly in the spring and keep them warm in the fall, but may keep soils too warm in the summer.
-These mulches can be effective at weed suppression, but organic material and soil will build up on top of them over time, leading to weed issues.
-They are typically difficult to garden in, making planting and transplanting challenging.
+Most will help warm soils quickly in the spring and keep them warm in the fall, but can keep soils too warm in the summer.
+They suppress weeds for several years, but organic material and soil will build up on top of them over time, leading to weed issues.
+They can be difficult to garden in, making planting, transplanting, and weeding challenging.
 Some inorganic mulches, like plastic sheeting, will prevent water infiltration.

-Landscape fabric used in conjunction with organic mulches can create problems as well.
-The organic mulch, such as wood chips, does not mix with the soil; therefore, many of its benefits, such as increasing soil fertility or improving soil structure, are not realized.
-Over time, weeds will establish on top of the fabric in the mulch.
+Landscape fabric used in conjunction with organic mulches can be problematic.
+Organic mulch, like wood chips, does not mix with the soil. so they don't improve soil fertility or structure.
+Weeds will eventually grow on top of the fabric in the mulch.
 Additionally, organic mulches placed on top of landscape fabric are more likely to be washed or blown away because they are not in contact with the soil.

 Potential Problems with Mulch

-Overall, the most significant problems with mulch come with improper use, such as piling it too deeply.
+The most significant problems with mulch come with improper use.
 Other issues with organic mulches are rare and often relatively minor.
 The benefits of mulch far outweigh the potential problems.

 Mulch “Volcanoes”

-To prevent these problems, it is advisable to keep mulch no more than 4” deep and to feather it away from the trunks of woody plants.
+To prevent these problems, keep mulch no more than 4” deep and feather it away from the trunks of woody plants.

 Mushrooms, Fungus, Slime Molds

-Mulches can support decay fungi that can become a nuisance in certain situations.
-Stinkhorn fungi (Mutinus caninus and M. elegans), artillery or shotgun fungus (Sphaerobolus stellatus), bird’s nest fungus (Cyathus striatus), and slime molds may colonize organic mulch.
-These organisms can be unsightly or, in the case of shotgun fungus, can stain nearby buildings and surfaces.
+Mulches can support decay fungi, like stinkhorn fungi (Mutinus caninus and M. elegans), artillery or shotgun fungus (Sphaerobolus stellatus), bird’s nest fungus (Cyathus striatus), and slime molds.
+These nuisance fungi can be unsightly or, in the case of shotgun fungus, can stain nearby buildings and surfaces.

-When fungus appears, in most cases it can be raked or scooped up and disposed of.
+Fungi can be raked or scooped up when they appear.
 Management strategies are preventive in nature.
-Dry mulches (moisture content of less than 34 percent) that are high in wood content cause most problems since fungi are the primary colonizers of dry wood.
-Moisture levels greater than 40 percent foster the growth of bacteria, which compete with nuisance fungi, reducing their potential to cause problems.
+Dry mulches with high wood content (less than 34% moisture) cause most problems since fungi prefer these conditions.
+Moisture levels greater than 40% foster bacteria growth, which competes with nuisance fungi.
 Most problems with nuisance fungi can be avoided by composting woody mulch before use, thoroughly soaking mulches after they have been applied, and avoiding sour mulches.

 Insects

-Mulch may increase the number of certain plant pests by providing ideal living conditions.
-Examples include slugs, snails, sowbugs, and earwigs.
-Treatments are available for combating these plant feeders, so eliminating mulch is unnecessary.
-Ants that live in moist, loose soil under mulch are not harmful to people or structures and are generally beneficial to the soil and plants.
-Unfortunately, some species of ants occasionally wander indoors while foraging for food.
+However, mulch can also increase pests like slugs, snails, sowbugs, and earwigs.
+Treatments are available, so eliminating mulch is unnecessary.
+Ants in mulch are generally beneficial but may occasionally wander indoors.
 These nuisance insects are present around homes whether mulch is present or not.

 Carpenter ants live in galleries chewed into decayed wood, such as stumps, logs, firewood, hollow trees, and dead limbs.
-These familiar, large, black ants do not nest in wood chips.
-They may forage for food, such as dead insects, in mulch, but they do not live there.
+These large, black ants may forage for food, such as dead insects, in mulch, but they do not live there.
 Carpenter ants are best controlled by locating and treating their nest.

 Termites routinely feed on woody mulch and other wood products on or in the soil (lumber scraps, boards, firewood, pallets, etc.).
 However, there is no evidence that mulching with wood chips attracts termites not already present in the area or increases the incidence of termite damage.
-Any form of mulch, organic or inorganic, can provide the moist environment termites use for foraging, exploration, tunneling, and feeding.
-If termites are present in your area, mulches should be inspected regularly for signs of activity.
+If termites are present in your area, mulches (organic or inorganic - both are foraging grounds for termites) should be inspected regularly for signs of activity.
 To minimize the risk of infestation, mulch should be kept several inches away from the house foundation.
 Mulch that covers windowsills or contacts siding may provide termites direct and undetected access into homes.

 Soil Nitrogen and Oxygen Depletion

 Organic mulches can influence soil microbial activity and nutrient availability.
-Mulches with a high carbon-to-nitrogen (C:N) ratio, such as hardwood bark, ground wood pallets, straw, and sawdust, may induce nitrogen deficiency in plants by stimulating microbial growth, which depletes underlying soils of available nitrogen.
-Some mulches, such as cypress, are resistant to decomposition and thus have a much lower effect on nutrient availability despite having a higher C:N ratio.
+Mulches with a high carbon-to-nitrogen (C:N) ratio, such as hardwood bark, ground wood pallets, straw, and sawdust, stimulate microbial growth, which depletes available nitrogen in the soil potentially causing nitrogen deficiency in plants .
+Organic mulches with a high C:N ratio that resists decay, like cypress mulch, have a lower effect on nutrient availability because they decompose slowly.

-The potential nitrogen-depleting effect of mulch diminishes over time as mulch decomposes.
-Nitrogen immobilization by microbes will have a greater impact on herbaceous plants and newly transplanted woody plants than on well-established trees and shrubs.
-Avoid the extensive use of high C:N ratio mulches around these plants.
-Alternatively, these products can be blended with composted materials with a low C:N ratio, such as yard waste, animal manure, or sewage sludge.
-If possible, composting wood chips before use will further decrease their C:N ratio, making them safter to use around sensitive plants.
+The nitrogen-depleting effect decreases as mulch decomposes.
+This impact is greater on herbaceous plants and newly transplanted woody plants than on established trees and shrubs.
+Alternatively, these products can be blended with composted materials that have a low C:N ratio, such as yard waste, animal manure, or sewage sludge.
+Composting wood chips before use will further decrease their C:N ratio, making them safter to use around sensitive plants.

-If mulch is piled too deep or if its texture is fine (for example, sawdust), air may not be able to penetrate the mulch layer, and the underlying soil can become depleted of oxygen.
-Coarse textured mulches piled deep are much less likely to prevent air penetration, but finer textured mulches piled deeply (greater than 10 inches) are likely to block oxygen movement to the soil because the mulch itself uses all the available oxygen.
-Mulch 2 to 4 inches thick suppresses almost all weed growth and results in more shoot growth from woody plants than either an unmulched treatment or mulch applied to depths of 6 to 10 inches.
+If mulch is piled too deep or fine-textured, it may block air penetration and deplete soil oxygen.
+Coarse textured mulches piled deep are much less likely to prevent air penetration.
+Finer textured mulches piled deeply (greater than 10 inches) are likely to block oxygen movement to the soil because the mulch itself uses all the available oxygen.
+A mulch layer of 2 to 4 inches thick (closer to 2 inches for fine-textured; up to 4 inches for coarse-textured) suppresses weed growth and promotes shoot growth in woody plants better than deeper or unmulched treatments.

 Sour Mulch